 1. Assessment

-If the MRO or Deciding Official determines that the issues are appropriate for consideration through Research Misconduct Proceedings, the MRO will notify the SCMR, and will provide to the SCMR all relevant materials related to the allegation.
+If the MRO or Deciding Official determines that the issues are appropriate for consideration through Research Misconduct Proceedings, the MRO will notify three (3) selected members ofthe SCMR, and will provide to these members all relevant materials related to the allegation.
 The MRO will also begin to sequester all related records and other identified evidence.

 2. Inquiry by Standing Committee on Misconduct in Research

 The appropriate SCMR shall conduct an inquiry into the allegations referred from the MRO.
-At least three (3) members of the SCMR who do not have conflicts of interest involving the case will conduct the inquiry.
+At least three (3) members of the SCMR with no known conflicts of interest will conduct the inquiry.

-The MRO will notify the Respondent of the proposed committee membership and the Respondent may submit a written objection to any appointed member of the SCMR within five (5) days.
+The MRO will notify the Respondent of the proposed committee membership and the Respondent may submit a written objection to any appointed member of the SCMR within five (5) calendar days of notification if there is an unresolved personal, professional, or financial conflicts of interest with the member.
 The MRO will solely determine whether to replace the challenged member with a qualified substitute.

 The Deciding Official may relieve the Respondent(s) from some or all duties at any time during the course of the inquiry and/or investigation.
 The Respondent(s) may be placed on administrative leave if the Deciding Official determines this to be appropriate.
-In that case, salary payments will continue through the inquiry phase unless determined otherwise by the Deciding Official.
-The Deciding Official will determine whether salary payments should be continued during the investigation.
-The Deciding Official may also hold the Respondent's dossier for tenure and/or promotion through the conclusion of the Research Misconduct Proceedings.
+In that case, salary payments will continue through the inquiry and investigation phase unless determined otherwise by the Deciding Official and the Provost’s Office.
+In a manner consistent with the Faculty Handbook and other university policies, the Deciding Official may also hold the Respondent's dossier for tenure and/or promotion through the conclusion of the Research Misconduct Proceedings.

 If the inquiry subsequently identifies additional Respondents, they shall be promptly notified in writing.
+Only allegations specific to a particular Respondent are to be included in the notification.
 A copy of the Duke University Policy and Procedures Governing Misconduct in Research will be provided to all Respondents.
+If multiple Respondents are identified, a separate inquiry process is not required, but each Respondent must be given an opportunity to respond to the relevant allegation(s).
+If additional allegations are raised, the Respondent(s) must be notified in writing of the new allegations relevant to them.

 The Respondent(s) will be given the opportunity to respond to the allegation during an interview with the SCMR, and in writing if desired.
-The SCMR may conduct additional interviews with any individuals who may have knowledge of the events in question and may request additional documents as necessary to fulfill its responsibilities.
+The SCMR may request information from and/or conduct additional interviews with any individuals who may have knowledge of the events in question and may request additional documents as necessary to fulfill its responsibilities.
+Any interviews conducted with the Respondent(s) or others will be recorded.
 The inquiry will remain confidential to the extent possible.

 At the conclusion of its inquiry the SCMR will submit a written report to the MRO; this report shall contain the following information: